ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Experimental Results

 \subsubsection{Quantitative Comparison}

-We compare our method against a wide range of state-of-the-art trackers, covering three main categories: single-branch ANN, dual-branch ANN, and hybrid ANN-SNN approaches.
+We compare our method against a wide range of state-of-the-art trackers, including single-branch ANN, dual-branch ANN, dual-branch SNN and hybrid ANN-SNN approaches.
 Results are summarized in \cref{tab:results-compare}.
-For fair comparison, we retrain nearly all networks on the four aforementioned datasets using our settings.
-For CrossEI and SNNPTrack, where code or checkpoints are not publicly available, we report the results as published in their respective papers.
+For fair comparison, we retrain most models on the four aforementioned datasets under our unified training settings.
+If the reported performance cannot be reproduced due to unavailable training details, code, or pretrained checkpoints, we report the results from the original publications.
+The best performance of ISTASTrack across different SNN time steps is reported, which can be found in \cref{tab:ablation-time-step}.

 \textbf{Single-branch ANN}.
 Classic ANN-based trackers originally designed for single-modality tasks can be adapted for RGB-Event tracking by modifying their first layer to process early-fused inputs, including discriminative learning-based models such as ATOM \cite{danelljan_atom_2019}, DiMP \cite{bhat_learning_2019}, and PrDiMP \cite{danelljan_probabilistic_2020}, as well as transformer-based designs like STARK \cite{yan_learning_2021}, OSTrack \cite{ye_joint_2022}, and AiATrack \cite{gao_aiatrack_2022}.
-CEUTrack \cite{xu_revisiting_2022} further introduces an early fusion module for ViT, specifically tailored to RGB-Event tracking.
-As shown in \cref{tab:results-compare}, early-fusion ANN trackers remain limited in effectiveness, in which transformer-based models such as OSTrack, AiATrack, and CEUTrack achieving relatively stronger performance.
+CEUTrack \cite{xu_revisiting_2022} further introduces an early fusion module for ViT, specifically tailored for RGB-Event tracking.
+As shown in \cref{tab:results-compare}, early-fusion ANN trackers remain limited in effectiveness, among which transformer-based models such as OSTrack, AiATrack, and CEUTrack achieve relatively stronger performance.